mdsketch/ansible-teleport/README.md

 teleport_edition: "oss"
 ```
 This is only used with teleport_install_method: "apt":
-- "oss" if you are using the community edition.
+- `oss` if you are using the community edition.
-- "enterprise" if you are using the self-hosted edition.
+- `enterprise` if you are using the self-hosted edition.
-- "cloud" if you are using the cloud edition.
+- `cloud` if you are using the cloud edition.

 ```
 teleport_config_template